 Many parents have gone through the meltdown their children have once they are told they are going to the doctor.
-For them, this is a brand-new experience which will bring fear and anxiety with it.
+For them, this is a brand-new experience that will bring fear and anxiety with it.
 Whether you are taking them in for a routine child exam, or they need to see a specialist for a specific condition, your child will feel fear, anxiety, and even guilt.
 After you have successfully found their pediatrician, it is important as a parent to learn how to prep your child for their first doctor’s visit.

 It is completely natural and common for your child to feel these emotions.
 To make the experience of their first visit go smoothly, you need to properly prepare them for what is to come.